ietf-wg-alto/draft-ietf-alto-unified-props-new/concept.md

 entity `192.0.2.34` twice.

 To simplify the query process of the ALTO client, this document introduces the concept `Aggregated Entity Domain`.
-An aggregated entity domain defines an aggregated set of entities coming from multiple resource-specific entity domains in the same type.
-An entity in the aggregated entity domain includes all properties defined for the associated entity in each associated resource-specific entity domains.
+An aggregated entity domain defines a union set of entities coming from multiple resource-specific entity domains in the same type.
+An entity in the aggregated entity domain inherits all properties defined for its associated entity in each associated resource-specific entity domains.
 For example, the IPv4 entity `192.0.2.34` in the aggregated entity domain between the IPv4 domain of `netmap1` and the IPv4 domain of `netmap2` has PID properties defined by both `netmap1` and `netmap2`.

+Note that some resource-specific entity domains may not be able to be aggregated even if they are in the same type.
+For example, a property map `propmap1` may define the `asn` property on both PID domains `netmap1.pid` and `netmap2.pid`.
+But the PID `pid1` in `netmap1.pid` and the PID with the same name in `netmap2.pid` have different `asn` property values.
+It does not make sense to define an aggregated PID domain between `netmap1.pid` and `netmap2.pid` to provide the `propmap1.asn` property because it is ambiguous.

 ### Resource-Specific Entity Property